robmarkcole/deepstack-python/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/deepstack-python.svg)](https://pypi.org/project/deepstack-python/)

 # deepstack-python
-Unofficial python API for DeepStack
+Unofficial python API for DeepStack.
+Provides class for making requests to the object detection endpoint, and functions for processing the result.
+See the `usage.ipynb` notebook for usage.